-If you are peachy keen like me, you will appreciate this easy and quick Puff Pastry Peach Galette and beautiful and sensational Peach Panna Cotta Tart.
+Nothing beats a homemade fruit galette with fresh, seasonal peaches and blueberries.
+If you are peach‑obsessed like me, you will also love this easy Puff Pastry Peach Galette and gorgeous Peach Panna Cotta Tart.

-- It uses simple ingredients and comes together so easily.
+- Uses simple ingredients and comes together fast.

 Ingredients